T-Engel/betaC/README.md

 #> [1] 1.088571
 ```

-The samples have a beta-diversity of 2.48 but most of this differention
+The samples have a beta-diversity of 2.48 but most of this sample
-is due to a sampling effect.
-If we standardize to the number if
+differention is due to a sampling effect.
+If we standardize to the
-individuals that corresponds to 50 % coverage at the gamma scale we find
+number of individuals that corresponds to 50 % coverage at the gamma
-that the partition of the non-random component in beta-diversity is only
+scale we find that the partition of the non-random component in
-ca 1.09
+beta-diversity is only ca. 1.09

-To illustrate this let’s have a look at the rarefaction curves
+To illustrate this let’s have a look at the two-scale rarefaction curve.

 ``` r
 library(tidyverse)